 - Renewable energy

-If one of these interests you, or if you have another objective you’re burning to pursue, sign up.
+If one of these interests you, or if you have another objective you’re burning to pursue, apply now.

-Well, sign up if you’re interested in trying.
+Well, apply today if you’re interested in trying.
 We can show you how.

 The process is essentially creating a list of all the conditions under which victory becomes first possible, and then likely.
 Then, go out, hustle and make all of those things happen.
 If you have to work all weekend, do it.
 If you have to stay up late, stay up late.
 Sometimes you’ll have to wrack your brain to think of who you might know who can help you.
 That’s cool.
 Just remember that humanity is depending on you not to lose, so everything on your list really needs to get done in some form.